-PUBA 722 POLITICS OF THE ADMINISTRATIVE PROCESS.
+PUBA 722 FEDERAL POLICIES AND INSTITUTIONS.
 The motivations of public agency officials, interactions between bureaucracies and other political actors, and alternative strategies to control bureaucratic power and discretion in making, implementing, and evaluating public policies.
 Hoyman.
 Back to top.

 PUBA 730 GOVERNMENTAL AND NOT-FOR-PROFIT ACCOUNTING AND REPORTING.
 Teaches the principles of accounting and financial reporting in governmental and not-for-profit environment.
 Provides skills for analyzing the financial condition of governments and the efficiency and effectiveness of governmental programs.
 Allison.
 Back to top.